projecthydra-labs/hydra-validations/README.md

 end
 ```

+### SingleCardinalityValidatory

-**SingleCardinalityValidatory** - Validates that the attribute value is a scaler or single-member enumerable.
+Validates that the attribute value is a scaler or single-member enumerable.

 ```ruby
 class Validatable